yogcrypt/yogcrypt/README.md

 ## Contributing

-YogCrypt is maintained by @liuwenling, @Messjer, and @mssun.
+YogCrypt is maintained by @liuwenling, @Messjer, @romangol, and @mssun.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License